dinoboards/yellow-msx-series-for-rc2014/music/README-V1.3.md

 |  2     | 14 POS IC SOCKET |
 |  2     | 8 POS IC SOCKET |

-\* (C9, C10 - 10nF to 22nF) The selection of value for these 2 capacitors will adjust the roll off frequency of the audio output.
-A higher value will increase the frequency roll off slightly.

 ### What else do I need to make this work?

-* Although it should be possible to operate this module on a stock RC2014 - I am unaware of any software that will drive it, so its recommended you have a fully operational Yellow MSX system on your RC2014 system (memory, video, etc)**
+* Although it should be possible to operate this module on a stock RC2014 - I am unaware of any software that will drive it, so its recommended you have a fully operational Yellow MSX system on your RC2014 system (memory, video, etc)*

 * The onboard MSX-MUSIC basic extensions, requires your main Memory board has MSX-BASIC installed.
 The MSX-MUSIC programming feature can be used to create a new main ROM.

-\** The onboard ROM can only be accessed when running your RC2014 in full MSX configuration.
+\* The onboard ROM can only be accessed when running your RC2014 in full MSX configuration.

 ### Port Mapping